John Hancock and the Boston Marathon Celebrate 33 Years of Partnership

 REACHING OUT TO THE COMMUNITY

-Whenever John Hancock sponsors a major event like the Marathon, it is important for the community to benefit as well.
-John Hancock sponsors many community initiatives in coordination with the Marathon each year including the John Hancock Boston Marathon Non-Profit Program, Scholars & Stars: Hopkinton and Scholars & Stars: Boston.
+Each year, John Hancock sponsors community initiatives in coordination with their sponsorship of the Marathon, including the John Hancock Boston Marathon Non-Profit Program, Scholars & Stars in Hopkinton and Marathon on the Road.

-The Scholars & Stars: Hopkinton program, now going into its 25th year, brings John Hancock’s elite Kenyan runners together with Hopkinton elementary students for a pre-race pep-rally in the historic town where the Marathon begins.
+Scholars & Stars in Hopkinton, now in its 26th year, brings John Hancock’s elite Kenyan runners together with Hopkinton elementary students for a pre-race pep-rally in the historic town where the Marathon begins.
 Students study the culture of their running friends throughout the year and are introduced to the athletes during race week.

 HELPING TO KEEP THE RACE RUNNING

-As principal sponsor, John Hancock has provided substantial financial resources, including the first-ever prize money in 1986, and has continued that tradition with a prize purse this year of $830,500, plus $220,000 for performance bonuses.
-During the past 30 years, the Company has awarded over $18 million in prize and bonus awards.
+As principal sponsor, John Hancock provides substantial financial resources, including the first-ever prize money in 1986, and has funded nearly $20 million in prize and bonus awards during the past 33 years.
+That tradition continued this year with a prize purse of $830,500, plus $220,000 for performance bonuses.

-Each year, John Hancock recruits and sponsors the top distance runners in the world to participate in the Marathon as members of the John Hancock Elite Athlete Team.
-The Company hosts the athletes for race week at the John Hancock Elite Athlete Village where employee-volunteers ensure the athletes are taken care of during race week.
+Each year, John Hancock recruits and sponsors the top distance runners in the world to participate in the race as members of the John Hancock Elite Athlete Team.
+More than 850 elite athletes from 48 countries have raced on the team, supported by employee-volunteers who ensure the athletes enjoy race week hospitality at the John Hancock Elite Athlete Village.